emmajanedrews/base-template/_posts/2018-03-21-the-big-effect-of-rising-interest-rates.md

 Lastly, I’d like to invite you to **take advantage of our cost-of-waiting analysis**.
 In a nutshell, it compares what the costs would be if you bought today versus waiting until later to buy in this increasing rate environment.
 Sometimes seeing the advantages of buying now versus later can help put your clients over the edge in terms of making a decision.

-If you have any questions, please let me know.
-I hope we can speak soon.
+If you have any questions, please let me know. &nbsp;I hope we can speak soon.